 We set up The CemeteryScribes project in 2008.
-Our aim was to photograph and record the information inscribed over the centuries on headstones across the country before its irrevocable loss to the ravages of acid rain, urbanization, neglect and vandalism.
+Our aim was to photograph and record the information inscribed over the centuries on headstones in Jewish cemeteries across the country before its irrevocable loss to the ravages of acid rain, urbanization, neglect and vandalism.

 Since that time, we have photographed many thousands of stones in over 100 burial grounds throughout the UK and beyond, with particular emphasis on the old historic cemeteries of, Alderney Road, Brady Street and Lauriston Road (Ashkenazi and the Novo (Sephardi) in London.
 Quite an achievement.
 But we still have a long way to go.